 Even though it was my second visit to Kyrgyzstan I had never heard of Sary Mogul and the Alay mountains.
 Only because it was included in my Pamir highway tour I ended up in this small town in the Alay valley in Southern Kyrgyzstan.

 My arrival in Sary Mogul was in the middle of the night after a scary journey over the icy Kyzylart pass.
-Not something I recommend to do at night, but as I fell ill with altitude sickness at Karakul I was required to go down.
+Not something I recommend to do in the dark, but as I fell ill with altitude sickness at Karakul I was required to go down.
 Crossing the border from Tajikistan to Kyrgyzstan and then heading to Sary Mogul was the best option.

 Sary Mogul at night looks grubby at best.
 Our driver carefully avoided some sleepwalking donkeys and chickens.
 Luckily the local CBT responded to our calls and arranged a place for us to stay with a friendly family.
 It was only in the morning that I saw the beauty of Sary mogul and the Alay mountains.

 Why visit Sary Mogul and the Alay mountains

 Sary Mogul is just a tiny small town with not much to do besides getting a feel for rural Kyrgyz life.
 However, Sary Mogul is also the gateway to the Alay mountains and Lenin Peak.